CCob/SharpBlock/README.md

 * Blocks EDR DLL entry point execution, which prevents EDR hooks from being placed.
 * Patchless AMSI bypass that is undetectable from scanners looking for Amsi.dll code patches at runtime.
-* Can use a host process that is replaced with an implant PE that can be loaded from disk, HTTP or named pipe (Cobalt Strike)
+* Host process that is replaced with an implant PE that can be loaded from disk, HTTP or named pipe (Cobalt Strike)
 * Implanted process is hidden to help evade scanners looking for hollowed processes.
+* Command line args are spoofed and implanted after process creation using stealthy EDR detection method.
+* Patchless ETW bypass

 ```
 SharpBlock by @_EthicalChaos_